keymanapp/status.keyman.com/server/keymanapp-test-bot/README.md

     - if a group has a failure, the rolled's link (for point 6) hops to the unrolled's summary with the direct link.

-- emoji use:
-    - green w checkmark:  all passed
-    - red:  at least one failure
-    - blue / white / grey :  all pending
-    - yellow: partial results (all have passed)

 Example results mode:
 ```markdown